Nelleke20/notebook.buurtenrecommender/README.md

 ### Introduction
-Still trying to look for a house and somethimes we pass a very nice neighborhoud.
+Still trying to look for a house and somethimes we pass a very nice neighborhood.
 So the question I tried to answer was, if we like specific buurt in our province; can we find others that are look a likes?
 This way creating a recommendersytem for buurten based on specific demographics of the place.

 #### Starting date
 Dec 1, 2022

 #### Context
-To be able to analyse what several aspects within 'buurten', I collected data from several sources:
+To be able to analyse several aspects within 'buurten', I collected data from various sources:
 * Open CBS data: https://www.cbs.nl/nl-nl/achtergrond/2022/14/statusscore-per-wijk-en-buurt-o-b-v-welvaart-opleidingsniveau-en-arbeid
 * Leefbarometer score: https://www.leefbaarometer.nl/tabel.php?indicator=Leefbaarheidssituatie&schaal=Buurt&gemeente=GM0344
 * Geluidsblootstelling: https://statline.rivm.nl/portal.html?_la=nl&_catalog=RIVM&tableId=50066NED&_theme=96